A Complete Review of Berberine for Health and Longevity Versus Metformin

-When AMPK is activated (times our tough), you don't make fat.
+When AMPK is activated (times are tough), you don't make fat.
 Times are tough!!

 As we mentioned before, your energy system balance is critical to many different systems.

-For example, human growth hormone has an inverse relationship with insulin.
+For example, the human growth hormone has an inverse relationship with insulin.

 More insulin means less growth hormone.